robseb/rsyocto/doc/guides/7_customVersions.md

     * Choose the development board for the final image
 2. **Image Version selection**
     * Give the ouput image file a name with a version number (*Syntax: "*rsyocto_X_XX.img*"*)
-    * The Version number will be written for instace to the *rootfs* location ("*/usr/rsyocto/version.txt*")
+    * The Version number will be written for instance to the *rootfs* location ("*/usr/rsyocto/version.txt*")
     * By pressing ENTER a date code will be used instead (e.g. "*rsYocto_20200830_1825_D10NANO.img*")
 3. **Check that the Quartus Prime Project is compatible to the selection**
     * In case the required SoC-FPGA device for the board is not the same as that on the *Quartus Prime Project* a warning will appear
     * Then a generation of a new FPGA configuration and the bootloader are not possible, the default files will be used
 4. **Check that the Quartus Prime Project contains no non-licend IP**
-    * In case a non-licend IP, for instace for an *Intel NIOS II* Soft-Core processor, a warning message will appear
+    * In case a non-licend IP, for instance for an *Intel NIOS II* Soft-Core processor, a warning message will appear
     * Then a generation of a new FPGA configuration is not possible, the default *".rbf"*-file  will be used instead
 5. **Selection how the bootloader should be generated**
     * The following question box will appear